hust1902/PocketRPG/README.md

 # PocketRPG  -  Version 0.3.0

 #PocketRPG version 1.0.0 features:
  - [x] Special class chat

+ - [ ] Class and level nametag

  - [ ] Confirmation on class choosing and reset

  - [ ] New abilities

+Post your suggestions in the Issue tab or ask them on gitter

 An RPG plugin for PocketMine (and Forks(Genisys tested, Clearsky untested))